Be sure to click on each of the links below to see elegant pictures of items for tea parties.

 - Light Tea – Tea, scones and sweets

-HIGH TEA– American hotels and tea rooms, unfamiliar with the tradition, incorrectly refer to afternoon tea as “high tea” offering tidbits of fancy pastries and cakes on delicate china.
-In reality “high tea”, or “meat tea” is dinner with heartier fare than the tea sandwiches and scones.
+HIGH TEA– A meal eaten in the late afternoon or early evening.
 A true high tea, is a a light elegant yet full evening meal served between a light lunch and late dinner.
-Fare includes at least one meat or fish, bread and butter, potatoes or vegetables) complete with an assortment of teas and a dessert, such as a cake or trifle.
+American hotels and tea rooms, unfamiliar with the tradition, incorrectly refer to afternoon tea as “high tea” offering tidbits of fancy pastries and cakes on delicate china.
+In reality “high tea”, or “meat tea” is dinner with heartier fare, consisting of at least one meat or fish, potatoes or vegetables, bread and butter complete with an assortment of teas and a dessert, such as a cake or trifle.

 DINNER– Dinner is the evening meal served at the end of the day.